ybaik/gain-and-tax/readme.md

     - Replace `path/to/csv` with the directory containing all CSV files (E*TRADE, Kiwoom, Mirae Asset and others).
     - Replace `path/to/*gain_final_save.xlsx` with the desired output path for the consolidated gain/loss table.
-    - Replace `path/to/output.xlsx` with the path to a template XLSX file (format/2024_gain_final.xlsx could be used).
+    - Replace `path/to/output.xlsx` with the path to a template XLSX file
+       - './format/2024_gain_final.xlsx' could be used.

      - **Note:**
        - The contents of the output XLSX file produced by `build_final_table.py` should be copied and pasted into your preferred final file format (e.g., an Excel workbook).